 Founded in 1120 AD, the Benedictine Monastery of Engelberg has influenced the history of the alpine village Engelberg.
 In fact, Engelberg means “mountain of the angel.”

-Engelberg has funky bars, cozy restaurants, and a relaxing vibe.
+Engelberg has funky bars, cozy restaurants, and a relaxing vibe, and while it may not have a seven day a week party scene like St. Anton, it certainly does come alive at night.
 Stay at the historic Hotel Terrace and receive a free ski pass deal.
 Engelberg is a short transfer from Zurich, which is an international hub for flights from all over Europe and the world.